labiso-gmbh/odoo-arm-native-dev/README.md

 # Odoo Development Environment for Apple Silicon

-Welcome to LABISO's Odoo Development Environment, a cutting-edge solution optimized for Apple Silicon (M1/M2/M3) and ARM64 architectures.
+Welcome to LABISO's Odoo Development Environment, a cutting-edge solution optimized for Apple Silicon (M-Chips) and ARM64 architectures.
 This project revolutionizes Odoo development on Apple Silicon by eliminating the need for Rosetta 2 emulation, delivering native performance and superior development experience.

 ## 🚀 Key Features